-An AI-based sound recognition product oriented to vehicles, industrial and smart cities application
+An AI-powered sound recognition product oriented to vehicles, industrial and smart cities applications

 Machine learning enables classification from raw data collected by low power sensors acting on the edge.
 Today, non-structured data management can be integrated in the embedded application providing wide inference capabilities to the device, without the need to communicate with the cloud.

 Supervised learning as well as reinforcement learning techniques drive the change to the creation of distributed-AI IoT architectures where narrow AI skills lead to the design of smarter, faster and safer devices.